The Waterfront District

-The Port is working with the City to promote a range of sustainable strategies including the development of district specific utilities, the salvage and reuse of industrial icons from the former Georgia Pacific pulp and paper mill, and the adaptive reuse of the Granary Building.
+The Port is working with the City to promote a range of sustainable strategies including the development of district specific utilities and the salvage and reuse of industrial icons from the former Georgia Pacific pulp and paper mill.

-The Port will build stormwater infrastructure at the Shipping Terminal and Marine Trades Area to support working waterfront operations, to protect the environment and to recruit job-creating industrial users.
+The Port is designing stormwater infrastructure for the Shipping Terminal and Marine Trades Area to support working waterfront operations, to protect the environment and to recruit job-creating industrial users.

-The Port will work with Western Washington University and potential private investors to develop a strategy for facilities and programming which support Western's expansion to the Waterfront District.
+The Port is working with Western Washington University and potential private investors to develop a strategy for facilities and programming which support Western's future expansion to the Waterfront District.